solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 }
 ```

-There are 3 main things in the above file:
+The `utils.ts` file contains three key components:

-1. `NoteLog` - a class representing the note log we’ll find in the Noop program
-   logs.
-We’ve also added the borsh schema as `NoteLogBorshSchema` for
+1. **`NoteLog` Class**: This class represents the note log that we’ll extract from the Noop program logs.
+It also includes the Borsh schema, named `NoteLogBorshSchema`, which is used for deserialization.

-   deserialization.
-2. `getHash` - a function that creates a hash of the note and note owner so we
-   can compare it to what we find on the Merkle tree
+2. **`getHash` Function**: This function generates a hash from the note and its owner, allowing us to compare it against the data in the Merkle tree.

-3. `getNoteLog` - a function that looks through the provided transaction’s logs,
-   finds the Noop program logs, then deserializes and returns the corresponding
+3. **`getNoteLog` Function**: This function searches through the transaction logs to locate the Noop program logs, then deserializes and retrieves the corresponding `NoteLog`.
-   Note log.

 #### 8. Write client tests